toji/webgpu-gltf-case-study/index.md

 ### Textures

-In glTF `textures` are a combination of an image and a sampler.
+In glTF `textures` simply point to a pair of an image and a sampler.
 If this seems strange to you, blame WebGL.
 (In WebGL 1.0/OpenGL ES 2.0 you set the sampler properties directly on the texture.)
 We don't need to do anything special to handle them in our renderer, it's just an extra level of indirection to bounce through when looking up data.

 ### Materials

-And now we finally can look at the glTF `materials` themselves.
+Finally, we can look at the glTF `materials` themselves.
 Without any extensions, there's only one type of material that glTF supports and that's the `pbrMetallicRoughness` model.
 This refers to a Physically Based Rendering (PBR) model where the surface is described in terms of how much it resembles a metal and how rough the surface is on a scale from 0 to 1.
-It can also define a base color and emissiveness for the surface, a normal and an occlusion map.
-Finally, there's some properties that control how the geometry is blended and culled.
+It can also define a base color and emissiveness for the surface as well as a normal and occlusion map.
+Last, there's some properties that control how the geometry is blended and culled.

 Here's a relatively complete example: